MarketDataApp/documentation/api/troubleshooting/http-status-codes.md

 :::

 - `200 OK` - The request was successfuly answered.
-- `203 NON-AUTHORITAVE INFORMATION` - The request was successful, but had to be routed to a backup data provider.
+- `203 NON-AUTHORITATIVE INFORMATION` - The request was successful, but it was served from our caching server.
 You can treat this result the same as STATUS 200.

 ## Client Errors (4xx)